Klortiz/cse15l-lab-reports/lab2-3.md

 ![image](https://user-images.githubusercontent.com/122419405/215238434-28d487c4-527b-4669-b7bc-59f3fb89fa49.png)

 # Part 3
-I learned so much from lab 2 and 3, I'll do a bulleted list!
+I learned so much from lab 2 and 3.
+I'll do a bulleted list!
 * I learned how to `ssh` to a server.
-* I learned how to `scp`, how to copy files from my computer to the server and vicevesa (this is what hackers do!)
+* I learned how to `scp` — how to copy files from my computer to the server and vicevesa (this is what hackers do!)
 * I learned how to deploy a webserver!
 * I learned what all those letters in the search bar mean.
 * I learned how to change a website through the search bar (as if the search bar was a little terminal!)
 * I learned about URI and how to use some of its methods like `getPath()` and `getQuery()`
+* Last but not least, I learned how to use Github in general, with VS Code, in my desktop, and in the server.
+> (I've never used github before, I think I got this!)